• Skip to primary navigation

 The type of leash you use can also impact your puppy’s behavior.

-For example, if you use a retractable leash, they may think it’s OK to wander off and explore.
-This can be dangerous, as they could get lost or hurt.
+For example, if you use a retractable leash, your dog may think wandering off and exploring is OK.
+This can be dangerous, as it could get lost or hurt.

 Also, consider using a leash with a harness rather than attaching a leash to your puppy’s collar.
-Using a harness reduces the risk you’ll choke your puppy and cause pain.
+Using a harness reduces the risk of choking your puppy and causing pain.

 Exercise, exercise, exercise

-Many puppies are hyperactive and energetic, leading to disobedience and bad behavior.
+Many puppies are hyperactive and energetic, which can lead to disobedience and bad behavior.
 To help calm them down, ensure they get plenty of exercise daily.

 An excellent way to do this is to take them for a walk or run in the morning and evening.
 You can also play fetch or other games in your yard.